How to raise a Bilingual Child

 -Children may favour one language over the other and so they may grow up with a native level of one language, while the other is lagging behind.

-No matter how you raise a bilingual child, it requires a lot of patience and at times can be a lot of work.
+No matter which methods you follow to raise your child bilingually, it requires a lot of patience and at times can be a lot of work.
 But the long term benefits outweigh any of the difficulties you will start off with.